abdelrahman1532001/MU_RoboticsCourse/README.md

 # MU_RoboticsCourse

-# Just a simple description :)
+# Project Description:

-This is a project to control a 6DOF robot arm in MATLAB using forward and inverse kinematics.
+This project focuses on controlling a 6DOF robot arm in MATLAB using forward and inverse kinematics.
+The following steps were undertaken to achieve the desired outcome:

+# Design:
+The robot arm was designed in SolidWorks, with the chosen model being ABB_IRB_1200.
+All the SolidWorks files, including the parts and assembly, can be found in the "SW_PARTS_and_ASSEMBLY" folder.

-# The Process:
+# Integration:

-1. I designed a 6DOF robot arm in SolidWorks, using the ABB_IRB_1200 model.
-You can find all the SolidWorks files in a folder called "SW_PARTS_and_ASSEMBLY."
-I believe the design is clear and self-explanatory.

-2. After finishing the design, I imported the 3D model into MATLAB.
+After completing the design, the 3D model was imported into MATLAB for further processing and control.

+# Kinematics Codes:
-3. I created two MATLAB codes, one for forward kinematics and the other for inverse kinematics, to control the robot.
+Two MATLAB codes were developed—one for forward kinematics and the other for inverse kinematics—to enable precise control of the robot arm.

-4. I connected all the necessary blocks and started controlling the robot.
+# Implementation:
+The necessary blocks were connected within MATLAB, allowing for the practical control of the robot arm.

+The project documentation and source code are available in this GitHub repository.
+Feel free to explore the files, diagrams, and codes to understand the project in more detail.

+Note: It's interesting how a project that takes days or even weeks to complete can be summarized in a brief description.
+Nonetheless, this description provides an overview of the project's objectives and key steps undertaken.